spiderweak/demo-speech-text-chat/README.md

 - Implement more specific error handling related to Llama model interactions.

 And:
-- Check if text model exists, download if not exist, can be usefull to log something in that case
 - Log message in case ffmpeg is not set up
 - Stream answer